About President Cureton

-Northwestern has seen a nearly 30 percent increase in total enrollment under Dr. Cureton’s leadership, plus the addition of several undergraduate degrees and the establishment of the Center for Graduate Studies in 2005—now offering five master's degree programs.
+Northwestern has seen a nearly 30 percent increase in total enrollment under Dr. Cureton's leadership, plus the addition of several undergraduate degrees and the establishment of Graduate Studies at Northwestern—now offering six master's degree programs.

 The innovative renovation of Riley Hall, which included turning a gymnasium into two levels of classroom, lab and office space, took place under Dr. Cureton's watch in 2004.
 The project also made the 1960s-era building handicap-accessible for the first time.